paulirish/dotfiles/README.md

 #### shell

 This repo contains config for bash, zsh, and fish.
 As of March 2016, I'm using fish shell mostly, but fall back to bash once in a while.
-The bash and zsh stuff are both well maintained; zsh, less so.
+The bash and fish stuff are both well maintained; zsh, less so.

 ## my favorite parts.